Kawkaawaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 10) 10-mirror_permissions a script that sets the mode of the file hello the same as olleh’s mode
 11) 11-directories_permissions  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12) 12-directory_permissions a script that creates a directory called my_dir with permissions 751 in the working directory